EKALB-7704/RPG_PROJECT/README.md

 Press 2 to load game

 New game
-Accept the quest of dragon king
+Accept the quest to defeat the Skeleton King
 Enter your name
 Enter age
 Pick race1,2,3